davidyell/CakePHP-Proffer/docs/configuration.md

 * By default files will be uploaded to `/webroot/files/<table alias>/<uuid>/<filename>`.

 ### Thumbnail methods
-Additional thumbnail generation types are available using the `crop` and `fit` options, in the thumbnail configuration.
+Additional thumbnail generation types are available using the `crop`, `fit`, `widen` and `heighten` options, in the thumbnail configuration.

 ```php
 'square' => [